Yamini-Ranganathan/Tweets-Cyberbullying-Detection-Network-Graphs/README.md

 c.
 BERT Transformer: original BERT model from Hugging Face library with additional Dense layers to perform the desired classification task.
 Create a custom BERT classifier class by adding the Dense layers to original BERT.
 Use a Linear Warmup Learning rate scheduler to reduce the volatility in the early stages of training.

-## Network Graphs
+5. Network Graphs

-Create Parallel Coordinates Plot (PCP to analyze the pattens and relation between the different categories of cyberbullying.
-Create network graph to display relationships between elements (nodes) and to visualize clusters .
+Create Parallel Coordinates Plot (PCP) to analyze the pattens and relation between the different categories of cyberbullying.
+Create network graph to display relationships between elements (nodes) and to visualize clusters.

 ## Model Evaluation

-As a classification problem for Tweet Sentiment Analysis, we used the evaluation metrics of Precision, Recall, F-score, and Accuracy (confusion matrix)
+As a classification problem for Tweet Sentiment Analysis, we used the evaluation metrics of Precision, Recall, F-score, and Accuracy (Confusion Matrix)

 ## Results

-Among the different models, Naive Bayes classifier achieved an overall accuracy score of 85%, Custom Bidirectional LSTM had an overall accuracy score of 93%, custom BERT had the highest accuracy of 94%.
-Both Parallel coordinates plot graph and Network graph indicates that cyberbullying is directed towards more than one criterion.
+Among the three different models evaluated, Naive Bayes classifier achieved an overall accuracy score of 85%, Custom Bidirectional LSTM had an overall accuracy score of 93%, whereas, Custom BERT had the highest accuracy of 94%.
+Both Parallel coordinates plot graph and Network graph indicate that cyberbullying is directed towards more than one criterion.